exasol/error-catalog/doc/system_requirements.md

 ### End Users

-End users of ECAT are Exasol users who want to look up the meaning of errors they encounter and what they can do about them.
+End users of EC are Exasol users who want to look up the meaning of errors they encounter and what they can do about them.

 ### Project Managers and Requirement Engineers